AnubhavBhatla/AnubhavBhatla.github.io/_pages/teaching.md

 ---------------

 # Teaching Assistant
-Served as an undergraduate teaching assistant for a batch of 200+ students, with the responsibility of conducting doubt-solving sessions, and academically mentoring students over the duration of the following course:
+Served as an undergraduate teaching assistant for a batch of 200+ students, with the responsibility of conducting doubt-solving sessions, and academically mentoring students over the duration of the course _EE309: Microprocessors_
-* EE309: Microprocessors

 ---------------
 ---------------